NZ COVID Tracer: Contact tracing

-The NZ COVID Tracer app allows users to scan official Ministry of Health QR codes at businesses, public buildings and other organisations to track where they have been, for contact tracing purposes.
+The NZ COVID Tracer app allowed users to scan official Ministry of Health QR codes at businesses, public buildings and other organisations to track where they have been, for contact tracing purposes.
 People can also register their contact tracing details on the official NZ COVID Tracer website.
 Information on people's movements will be stored for 60 days by the Ministry of Health securely on the user's device before being automatically deleted.
 Initially the period of retention for scan data was 31 days, however an update to the app on 9 September increased this to 60 days to make it easier for contact tracers to establish links between cases of COVID-19.

-First-time users are required to enter their name, phone number, email address and create a password.
-They will then receive a six digit code that allows them to complete the registration process.
-The app also allows users to store their contact details and physical address, which is provided to the National Close Contact Service (NCCS) in order to facilitate contact tracing in the event that the user is identified as a close contact of someone who has contracted COVID-19.
-The COVID Tracer app also supports two-factor authentication.
+First-time users were required to enter their name, phone number, email address and create a password.
+They would then receive a six digit code that allows them to complete the registration process.
+The app also allowed users to store their contact details and physical address, which was provided to the National Close Contact Service (NCCS) in order to facilitate contact tracing in the event that the user was identified as a close contact of someone who has contracted COVID-19.

 While the NZ COVID Tracer app is currently only available in English, the New Zealand Government intends to include support for the Māori, Chinese, and several unspecified Pacific languages.

 On 10 June, the Government announced that it would be updating the NZ COVID Tracer app to allow the app to contact users who may have been exposed to COVID-19 and giving them the option of voluntarily sending their location history to public health officials.

 On 10 December, the COVID Tracer app received a Bluetooth update that would create an anonymised record of every person the user has ever been near, bringing New Zealand in line with other countries such as Singapore which have been using Bluetooth contact tracing since March 2020.
-Using technology developed by Google and Apple, the Bluetooth upgrade also allows the swapping of "randomised keys" with other phones carrying the updated COVID Tracer app.
+Using technology developed by Google and Apple, the Bluetooth upgrade also allowed the swapping of "randomised keys" with other phones carrying the updated COVID Tracer app.